migmartri/ent-gen-troubleshoot-example/README.md

-Example made to demostrate that the issue found https://github.com/ent/ent/issues/3208 is still present even in the latest version `v0.11.8`
+Example made to demostrate that the issue https://github.com/ent/ent/issues/3208 is still present in the latest version (`v0.11.8`) of ent

 The issue is that the generation does not seem to be deterministic when a named import is created

+To reproduce

 ```go
 go generate ./...